bio-tools/biotoolsDocs/api_reference_dev.rst

    -d '<resource>' "https://dev.bio.tools/api/tool/validate/"

-Update a resource
+Update a tool
 ------------------
-Update a resource description.
+Update a tool description.

 .. note:: This method requires the user to be authenticated.
 Learn how to :ref:`Token`.